 Born in London in 1970, Cornelius grew up in Buenos Aires, Argentina until returning to London in 1978.
 He studied a 1-year Art Foundation course at Middlesex University from ’89-90, then graduated with a BA(Hons) from Goldsmiths University in 1993.
 Following his studies, he worked in various studios, holding solo shows and led a peripatetic life in England and abroad selling his work to individual clients.
 In 2000 he moved to Chamonix, France to further concentrate on his art.
 From this time he has held various solo and group shows in London and abroad with growing success.
-He now lives in Scotland with his Family and has recently completed his Masters in Painting at Glasgow School of Art in (2018).
+He now lives in Scotland with his Family and he completed his Masters in Painting at Glasgow School of Art in (2018).

 Cornelius’ works are focused on the natural world, inspired by the British Romantic Movement, travel, documenting, and capturing the essence and spirit of the landscape.
 His painted works tackle the perception and tension between the surface and image of a painting, depth and surface, and begs the viewer to question how they are looking at the painting; as a physical object or a window.
 There are also parallels to what we perceive as what is apparent and what is presumed, what we know to be the truth or real and what lies beneath the surface of apparent truth.